ofaurax/arvin2/README.md

 ## Document access token

 Tokens are used to regulate access to scores.
-Nobody can access to scores without it, and it has a limit date of activation.
+Nobody can access to scores without it, and it has an expiration date.

 If the used link to the scores is used for malicious purpose, it can be quickly deactivated to stop access from the leaked link.
 Then a new one can be created to provide a new access to target users.